p161881-droid/data_management_proj/README.md

 ## Files in This proj

-- assignment1.ipynb – Jupyter notebook with all the code and explanations.
+- code.ipynb – Jupyter notebook with all the code and explanations.
 - iris.data – The Iris dataset file.
 - README.md